dji-sdk/Guidance-SDK/demo/obstacle_bypass/readme.md

 # Obstacle Bypass

 This demo project performs a fully autonomous flight, with online obstacle avoidance algorithms, using image output from **Guidance SDK** to detect obstacles and implement avoidance strategy via control input to **Onboard SDK**.
+This project is build on **ROS**.
+It contains three different strategies, each working independently.

 ## How To Run

+1. Install and configure ROS.
-1. Enter the directory of the desired strategy in Terminal: `cd balance_strategy` or `cd discontinuity_strategy`
+2. Put the directory of the desired strategy in catkin workspace.
-2. Build the project: `catkin_make`
+3. Build the project: `catkin_make`
-3. Execute project: `sudo ./devel/lib/dji_sdk/dji_sdk_node`
+4. Execute project: `sudo ./devel/lib/dji_sdk/dji_sdk_node`
-4. Press Enter to end autonomous flight
+5. Press Enter to end autonomous flight

 ## Output Data